nexmark/nexmark/README.md

 ### Metrics

-For evaluating the performance, there are two performance measurement terms used in Nexmark that are **throughput** and **cores**.
+For evaluating the performance, there are two performance measurement terms used in Nexmark that are **cores** and **time**.

-Throughput is the number of events executed by the stream processing system per seconds.
-As the three entities (Person, Auction, Bid) are generated in a single generator, we measures the total throughput of all events.
-So that we have a consistent measurement for every queries.
-For Flink, we collect the `<source_operator_name>.numRecordsOutPerSecond` metric via Flink [Monitoring REST API](https://ci.apache.org/projects/flink/flink-docs-release-1.11/monitoring/rest_api.html).

 Cores is the CPU usage used by the stream processing system.
 Usually CPU allows preemption, not like memory can be limited.
-Therefore, how the stream processing system effectively use CPU resources, how much throughput is contributed per core, they are important aspect for streaming performance benchmark.
+Therefore, how the stream processing system effectively use CPU resources, they are important aspect for streaming performance benchmark.
 For Flink, we deploy a CPU usage collector on every worker node and send the usage metric to the benchmark runner for summarizing.
 We don't use the `Status.JVM.CPU.Load` metric provided by Flink, because it is not accurate.

+Time is the cost time for specified number of events executed by the stream processing system.
+With Cores * Time, we can know how many resources the stream processing system uses to process specified number of events.

 ## Nexmark Benchmark Guideline